Task-Driven Dictionary Learning: Proposed Formulation

 \subsubsection{Assumptions}

-From now on, we suppose that: \begin{enumerate} \item[\bf (A)] The data $(\y,\x)$ admits a probability density~$p$ with a compact support $K_{\YY} \times K_{\XX} \subseteq \YY \times \XX$.
+From now on, we assume that: \begin{enumerate} \item[\bf (A)] The data $(\y,\x)$ admits a probability density~$p$ with a compact support $K_{\YY} \times K_{\XX} \subseteq \YY \times \XX$.
 This is a reasonable assumption in audio, image, and video processing applications, where it is imposed by the data acquisition process, where values returned by sensors are bounded.
-To simplify the notations later in the paper, we suppose from now on that $\XX$ and $\YY$ are compact.\footnote{Even though images are acquired in practice after a quantization process, it is a common assumption in image processing to consider pixel values in a continuous space.} \item[\bf (B)] When $\YY$ is a subset of a finite-dimensional real vector space, $p$ is continuous and~$\l_s$ is twice continuously differentiable. \item[\bf (C)] When $\YY$ is a finite set of labels, for all~$\y$ in~$\YY$, $p(\y,.)$ is continuous and $\l_s(\y,.)$ is twice continuously differentiable.\footnote{For a given value of~$\y$ and function $g$, $g(\y,.)$ denotes the function which associates to a vector~$\x$ the value~$g(\y,\x)$. } \end{enumerate} Assumptions {\bf (B)} and {\bf (C)} allow us to use several loss functions such as the square, logistic, or softmax losses.
+To simplify the notation we assume from now on that $\XX$ and $\YY$ are compact.\footnote{Even though images are acquired in practice after a quantization process, it is a common assumption in image processing to consider pixel values in a continuous space.} \item[\bf (B)] When $\YY$ is a subset of a finite-dimensional real vector space, $p$ is continuous and~$\l_s$ is twice continuously differentiable. \item[\bf (C)] When $\YY$ is a finite set of labels, for all~$\y$ in~$\YY$, $p(\y,.)$ is continuous and $\l_s(\y,.)$ is twice continuously differentiable.\footnote{For a given value of~$\y$ and function $g$, $g(\y,.)$ denotes the function which associates to a vector~$\x$ the value~$g(\y,\x)$. } \end{enumerate} Assumptions {\bf (B)} and {\bf (C)} allow us to use several loss functions such as the square, logistic, or softmax losses.